daxreyes/hiverybc-tg2/README.md

 NOTE:

- - The code is developed tested using python 3.7.2 and mongodb 3.4.19 on ubuntu 16.04 derivative (Linux Mint) environment.
+ - The code is developed and tested using python 3.7.2 and mongodb 3.4.19 on ubuntu 16.04 derivative (Linux Mint) environment.

  - Tested to work also in python 3.6.7 and mongodb 3.6.3 on ubuntu 18.04